synw/django-presence/README.md

 client side: for example it could be possible to fetch fresh info on each client connection, but it could lead to some unecessary ressources consumption, overloading scenarios or scaling problems.

-You can set this default update time to a lower value in the settings if you use Celery or the go worker.
+Huey is limited to 1 minute but you can set this default update time to a lower value in the settings if you use Celery.
-Only Huey is limited to 1 minute.